derat/mpticks/README.md

 *   `numImports`: Number field containing the number of successful imports.
 *   `lastImportTime`: Date field containing the start time of the last successful import.
+*   `numReimports`: Number field containing the number of times that route data has been reimported.

 #### `routes` subcollection